Looking to elope or have a micro-wedding? Here's some expert advice from 3 local pros!

 Similarly to a large wedding, the first item is definitely their guest count.
 Is it small like 10 people?
 25?
 50?
 Getting that guest list nailed down will help guide every other decision.

-Next is the venue/date - with any small guest count your venue options are wide open (in normal times, of course, not necessarily during a pandemic...), so you can look into favorite restaurants, smaller event venues, a park, or even a backyard.
+Next is the venue/date - with any small guest count your venue options are wide open (in normal times, of course, not necessarily during a pandemic), so you can look into favorite restaurants, smaller event venues, a park, or even a backyard.
 With any outdoor event make sure to consider rentals involved - you will need to bring in everything for the dinner and have a tent on hold in case of rain.

-Once that’s done and you have a date picked, you can start on other vendors (we recommend photographer and music as soon as you have a fate since they tend to get picked up first!), but we also recommend telling your guests to hold the date as soon as possible.
+Once that’s done and you have a date picked, you can start on other vendors (we recommend photographer and music as soon as you have a date since they tend to get picked up first), but we also recommend telling your guests to hold the date as soon as possible.
 You can either send a save the date or just tell them to hold it in their calendars, but with a guest count this small it’s important that all of your nearest and dearest can make it!

 In your opinion, can a micro wedding be just as fulfilling as a 200 person full wedding?

-Absolutely!!
+Absolutely!
 Of course this does depend on each couple’s priorities and what they’re looking for from the wedding, but there are definitely ways a small wedding can be just as fulfilling if not even better.
-Besides being able to pick from a lot more venues, here are my top two -
+Besides being able to pick from a lot more venues, here are my top two:

 The first is the amount of personal time you get with each guest.
 I have so many clients that had large wedding and a lot of them have said the wedding was amazing but they wish they had gotten more time with each person.
-When all of your closest friends and family gather you definitely want that time to catch up and hear about them as well, not just a quick moment of congratulations, you look great, and that’s it.
+When all of your closest friends and family gather you definitely want that time to catch up and hear about them as well, not just a quick moment of “congratulations, you look great”, and that’s it.
 With a smaller party you get personal time with everyone and that can be the most fulfilling!

 The second is everyone’s favorite- the budget.
 It takes a lot of money to feed 200 people and pay for their drinks for 5 hours!
 If your guest count goes down you have a lot more wiggle room for decor, music, photography, etc.